sandyol55/Ropey-Cam/README.md

 The conversion of the YUV420 lo-res image arrays to JPEGs for streaming has been updated to be done within simplejpeg, rather than a combined OpenCV and simplejpeg operation.
+### Update 3
+Added a version that uses the CircularOutput buffer to record video from 5 secs before the trigger motion This has been updated to use the relatively new PyavOutput and CicularOutput2 methods to allow direct recording of mp4 files.
+### Update 2
+The browser control buttons have been updated to be more useful.

+STOP halts the streaming and video recording and is replaced by START when pressed

+DELETE will delete all the recorded video files - needs a second press to confirm

+RESET will undo the first press of either the DELETE or REBOOT buttons

+Button4 is still a spare

+REBOOT wil reboot the Pi and also needs a second press - most useful if the program is set to autorun on boot!

+Mot_OFF will disable the motion Triggering, and is replaced by Mot_ON when pressed